abetusk/dev/projects/laser-spike/laser-spike.md

 The debug output for the Arduino Nano should also have microphone output so you can get a sense of whether there is something being read.

-The graphic equalizer has a dynamic volue in software to make sure it's trying to be insensitive to volume differences and still produce output but it's limited in what it can do.
+The graphic equalizer has a dynamic volume in software to make sure it's trying to be insensitive to volume differences and still produce output but it's limited in what it can do.
-Sometimes fiddling with the micrphone volume meter will work better to create a more satisfying light show.
+Sometimes fiddling with the microphone volume meter will work better to create a more satisfying light show.

 Microphone's fail or are sometimes bad, so a simple test is to try replacement to see if that fixes the issue.
 If things still aren't working, test the microphone in isolation with an Arduino that's hooked up to read from